mozilla/addon-sdk/packages/api-utils/docs/loader.md

       }
     });

-Keep in mind that order of keys in `paths` is irrelevant, since they are sorted by keys from longest to shortest to allow overlapping mapping.
-BTW example above in fact overlays base path `''` with different mapping for `'toolkit/'` prefixed modules.
+The order of keys in `paths` is irrelevant since they are sorted by keys from longest to shortest to allow overlapping mapping.
+The example above overlays the base path `''` with a different mapping for `'toolkit/'` prefixed modules.

-### Modules
+### modules

-Loader may **optionally** be provided with a set of module exports.
-In SDK we call them **pseudo modules**.
-This feature may be used in few different ways:
+The loader may **optionally** be provided with a set of module exports.
+In the SDK we call these "pseudo modules".
+This feature may be used in a few different ways:

-1. To expose API that don't have a JS file with an implementation, or simply are authored in non compatible format (like JSM style module for example):
+1. To expose an API that doesn't have a JS file with an implementation or is written in an incompatible format such as [JSM][JavaScript code module]:

         let { Loader } = require('toolkit/loader');
         let loader = Loader({
           modules: {